 1. The Innovation Revolution: From Closed to Open Innovation

-2. New Kid on the Block: The Arrival of Graphene
+2. Graphene: The New Kid on the Block

-4. Overcoming the Challenges: A New Model Approach
+4. Overcoming the Challenge: A New Model Approach

 8. Making It Happen: Industry Engagement